The 5 Best Dog Goggles Australia: Tested & Evaluated 2023

 There is one very basic thing the eyes of some dogs are more at risk than others: Some dogs simply have more prominent eyes.
 We mean, their eyes tend to be placed more outwards, and are not protected by brows like most other breeds.
 Just think of Pugs.
 Most other brachycephalic breeds also fall into this category.
 Coincidentally, they are also small so there is more risk of getting debris into their eyes.
 In these cases, goggles can help.
 Not necessarily as protection from the sun, but as protection from all the elements for the sensitive eyes.

-In addition, some dogs also suffer from chronic inflammation of the cornea - also called pannus.
+In addition, our team of independent experts share that some dogs also suffer from chronic inflammation of the cornea - also called pannus.
 For such dogs, reducing exposure to the sun with shades can sometimes help ease the discomfort.

 Protection After Surgery or Injury